-Cap-and-invest third-party verification
+Cap-and-invest third-party emissions verification

 In 2022, the Greenhouse Gas (GHG) Reporting regulation was updated to include a broader group of industries and to align with the requirements of the cap-and-invest program.
 It was also updated to include an additional quality-assurance mechanism: third-party emissions verification.